Simeon-Krastev/MapReduce-Implementation-of-K-Means-PigLatin-Queries/README.md

 ---

 # K-Means Clustering
+Premise: Develop a Java MapReduce implementation of the K-Means Clustering Algorithm

 ## Task 2.1 (Creation of Dataset)
 A Python script was written to create the necessary dataset using the random library and Pandas.
 A data frame of 5,000 pairs of integers between 0 and 1,000 and seed values were generated.
 Smaller and larger datasets were created for testing and later use.